 6. Have fun by yourself-Learn to enjoy your won company

-7. Say NO-Being all things to all people was attached to you desiring love so bad, change that narrative, and practice self-care by saying no. People-pleasing is a symptom of low self-esteem; seek a confidence coach’s help if you habitually do this.
+7. Say NO-Being all things to all people was attached to you, desiring love so bad, changing that narrative, and practicing self-care by saying no. People-pleasing is a symptom of low self-esteem; seek a confidence coach’s help if you habitually do this.

 8. Practice self-care- Schedule a self-care day EVERY week.